SUN CITY GRAND SOFTBALL CLUB BY-LAWS

 SECTION C: Qualified persons or organizations at the discretion of the Executive Board, Club Members and or the Activities Director of the Association may audit financial records.

-SECTION D: The Executive Board shall prepare an annual budget to be presented to the General Membership at a regularly scheduled membership meeting.
+SECTION D: The Executive Board shall prepare an annual budget to be presented to the General Membership at a membership meeting.

 ARTICLE VI – COMMITTEES